Last updated

 Overall, the Navigator was well received across testing sessions.
 Staff were enthusiastic about the resource and requested its availability as ...
 VEO and PCL conducted 12 testing sessions of a low-fidelity prototype with VHA staff in 5 different roles, and after collecting data and feedback, constructed a high-fidelity prototype as well as testing guidance.

 Overall, the Navigator was well received across testing sessions.
 Staff were enthusiastic about the resource and requested its availability as soon as possible.
-Feedback was centered around two main themes:

-VEO and PCL then adjusted its prototype in response to these insights.
+VEO and PCL then adjusted its prototype in response to insights.
 After 3 months of virtual testing, a period of in-use testing began.
 This in-use testing was necessary to assess the practical application of the Navigator in the VA workspace.
 Testing was conducted at a variety of VA locations with a full spectrum of staff roles represented.
 These locations and roles included:

 Lebanon VA Medical Center (Lebanon, PA)